 The key advantages - way better organised operational, administrative procedures and utilisation of premises, reduced search times, theft protection and management of airport, personnel and passenger assets, increased people’s safety and timing accuracy, considerable cost savings, improved customer service and reputation.

 Automated drivers’ and operators’ identification and time tracking.
-To address this considerable challenge and assist airport management to run a business smoothly and efficiently, we suggest a practical present-day solution - automated drivers’ identification and working hours measuring system utilising GPS trackers mounted on ground vehicles and relevant accessories for this matter.
+To address this considerable challenge and assist airport management to run a business smoothly and efficiently, we suggest a practical present-day solution - an automated drivers’ identification and working hours measuring system utilising GPS trackers mounted on ground vehicles and relevant accessories for this matter.

 The approach is based on the 1-Wire communication bus system combining contactless Radio-frequency identification (RFID) card, 1-Wire RFID reader, and Teltonika GPS tracker model compatible with 1-Wire communication (in this case - FMM640).
-Each and single one RFID card has a unique factory-programmed 64-bit identification number which is used for a driver’s (or operator’s and maintenance personnel) authentication and the exact electronic date and time stamp.
+Each and single one RFID card has a unique factory-programmed 64-bit identification number which is used for a driver’s (or operator’s and maintenance personnel's) authentication and the exact electronic date and time stamp.
 1-Wire RFID reader has to be mounted in a vehicle dashboard and connected to a GPS tracking device.
 Learn more about how it works here.

 Here to add, based on comprehensive data gathering and dedicated 3rd party software, the method allows not only unquestionable identification but to calculate automatically and precisely lunch break deductions, holidays, sickness absence, overtime, downtime, travel times to a project site, relevant expenses, allowances, evaluate workforce discipline, etc.

 - Smooth airport operations and outstanding efficiency – 100% accountability of everything important to the business - ground vehicles, equipment, goods, valuable assets, processes, patterns, and personnel actions are being tracked, monitored, and optimised.